UMAprotocol/UMIPs/UMIPs/umip-157.md

 The running balance for a chain and token can be found by following [this section](#finding-the-closing-balance-for-e) up until the bundle end block for the `chain`.

-The bundle LP fees for the chain and token combination can be found by summing the [LP Fee components](#breaking-down-the-incentive-fee) of the total incentive fees for each bridging event in the bundle.
+The bundle LP fees for the chain and token combination can be found by summing the [LP Fee components](#computing-the-lp-fee) for each bridging event in the bundle.

 Set the `runningBalances` array equal to the running balances found above concatenated with a [closing incentive pool](#finding-the-closing-incentive-pool-size-for-e) array.